schism-dev/pyschism/README.md

 Questions, comments and suggestions are welcome.
 Please follow the instructions on the `CONTRIBUTING.md` file for contributions.
 For bug reports and feature requests, please open an issue using the issue tracker.
 Author contact: jrcalzada@wm.edu

+“Marconi is a good fellow.
+Let him continue.
+He is using seventeen of my patents.”
+- Nikola Tesla